 Here are our 5 different places to go look for free customer research that can ultimately be a huge game-changer in your product creation and launch.

-We’ll agree that it has a funky name but it’s a real asset for market research.
+This platform is a real asset for market research.
 The ultimate purpose of Quora is to be a huge Q&A forum where thousands of questions are asked daily, seeking answers from people who have skills or can bring educational value.

 Play around with this site a bit and get the hang of it.
-The search bar at the top will let you ask any question that you want. (and don’t let the layout fool you…it’s a very busy-looking website but it definitely serves its purpose.)
+The search bar at the top will let you ask any question that you want.

 Type in a question that you want to know the answer for and peruse through all the responses.
 Very rarely you might not get what you’re seeking but more times than not, it’s a massive wealth of information.